jheising/lambpack/readme.md

 `outputZipFileName` is the pathname of the .zip file you want to output the package.

 `otherFiles` is a space or comma separated list of additional files or directories you may want to include within the deployment .zip file.

+`-i, --include-aws`: Normally all Lambda functions have access to a globally installed `aws-sdk` package, so it's usually wasteful to upload it with your code (if you use it).
+However if there is a specific version in your package.json file that you want to use, you can use this switch to force it to include the one you specify.
+If you don't use `aws-sdk` at all in your code, then this switch won't really change anything.

 #### Example